Weekly Snapshot Archives - 2015/10

 - FBI National Situational Awareness Report Released: The Federal Bureau of Investigation (FBI) has released a situational information report on extremist activity.
 This report is intended to inform law enforcement personnel of a potential threat from extremists who may seek to harm law enforcement officers and government or other property.
 Those alleged actions underline the continued interest of violent extremists.
 Information contained in this intelligence bulletin is law enforcement sensitive.
 If you are a law enforcement official, please contact us to request a copy.

 - Volunteer and Donation Management: Managing a crisis is a complex endeavor, and one important consideration is controlling the potential of an influx of unaffiliated volunteers and unsolicited donations.
 Without proper forward planning, the good will of community members who want to assist in response and recovery efforts may become a logistical issue, affecting your capacity to operate.
-The following information and resources will help government agencies as well as public and private organizations, such as colleges and universities, understand the challenges volunteer and donation management pose, and how each can be part of the solution.

 October 21, 2015